sbt/sbt-header/README.md

 licenses += ("Apache-2.0", new URL("https://www.apache.org/licenses/LICENSE-2.0.txt"))
 ```

-This configuration will apply Apache License 2.0 headers to Scala and Java files. sbt-header provides two tasks: `headerCreate` and `headerCheck`, which are described in the following sub sections.
+This configuration will apply Apache License 2.0 headers to Scala and Java files. sbt-header provides three tasks: `headerCreate`, `headerCreateIncremental` and `headerCheck`, which are described in the following sub sections.
 For more information on how to customize sbt-header, please refer to the [Configuration](#configuration) section.

 ### Creating headers